OJddJO/libMLV/README.md

 This repo is just a repo for precompiled version of libMLV.
 If you find any bugs or have any questions, please report/ask them to the library maintainer (Maintainers: Adrien Boussicault <adrien.boussicault@labri.fr> [`source:debian 11/20/2025`](https://bugs.debian.org/cgi-bin/pkgreport.cgi?pkg=libmlv3;dist=unstable)).
 You can still ask for bugs in the discussions but there is no guarantee that it will be solved !

+## Description

+The mlv library is a simplified multimedia libary.

+The library is perfect for beginners in C programming who want to use graphic and sound effects.
+The library permit to:
+ - draw figures, text and boxed text,
+ - display images,
+ - plays musics,
+ - get Keyboard and mouse event
+ - get informations by input boxes

+This tools is a simplified interface of the SDL libraries.

+If you are not a beginner, we recommend you to use the SDL libraries (sdl, sdl-gfx, sdl-sound, sdl-ttf) instead of the mlv library.

 ## Usage

 Currently, there's only a Linux version (should work on any `x86_64` Linux, tested on `NixOS`, `ArchLinux` and `Ubuntu`)